 “However, this malware is highly efficient at infecting USB drives and exfiltrating data from the keylogger through Google directly to the attacker’s mailbox,” the researchers said.

 That’s where the malware’s functionality gets interesting: Once the malware’s core files are all running, everything typed on the computer is recorded into a text file with the window’s name — giving the malware author a better idea of the context to the keylogged text.

-The contents of that text file is exfiltrated from the computer through a Google Form.
+The contents of that text file are exfiltrated from the computer through a Google Form.
 The file is then deleted from the disk.
 Each form response goes directly to the malware author’s email inbox.

 The write-up described how the malware author “didn’t put any effort” into making the malware look authentic, like changing the executable’s icon from the AutoHotKey default, and built an unconvincing Kaspersky-style splash screen.
 When Fauxpersky spreads, it also sticks and maintains persistence, so that it runs when Windows is booted up.
 The malware simply creates a shortcut to itself in the Start menu’s “startup” directory.

 Cybereason didn’t say how many machines were infected, but given that the malware spreads through an antiquated method of sharing USB drives, it’s likely not to be widespread.